Where you go to school makes a difference. Choose wisely.

 A school's faculty is key.
 Professors who are experts in their field give you an inside glimpse at the career that will come out of your major.

 "Looking at my professors, I know that they've had the experiences that I want in my future, so them giving their advice and perspectives on everything really gets me excited about my future career," says Jacqui, a communications sciences and disorders major.

-Your college choice can also create opportunities and open doors.
-It gives you a lifetime of connections, to prestigious faculty, a network of alumni and companies who recruit there.
+Your college choice also creates opportunities and opens doors.
+It gives you a lifetime of connections to prestigious faculty, a network of alumni and companies who recruit there.

 - Video: Tour SLU

 - Video: Academics Tour

 - Video: Be Compassionate